About the award

 In a nutshell, we are looking for tomorrow’s game-changers – may it be innovations on digital technologies, how to recover and reuse waste, or ideas supporting a climate positive fashion industry.
 If the innovation has the potential to make real impact on a large scale, is economically sustainable and if the team behind the innovation is ready to make it happen – it can be a potential winner.
 And, if the innovation involves an extra layer of social value, we like it even more.
 Learn more about what we are looking for in our FAQ.

-With more than 14,000 entries from 182 countries received since its launch in 2015, it has become the go-to challenge for circular innovation, and has been called the Nobel Prize of fashion.
+With more than 20,000 entries from over 200 countries and territories since its launch in 2015, it has become the go-to challenge for circular innovation, and has been called the Nobel Prize of fashion.